New build estate management fees explained

-The rise of privately owned and managed new build estates over the past 20 years has led to freeholders having to pay new build estate management fees on top of council tax.
-You may face other costs too, which can cause difficulties when selling.
-Read on to find out more and what you can do about it.
+The rise of privately owned and managed new build estates over the past 20 years has led to freeholders having to pay new build estate management fees on top of council tax and struggle to sell.
+Here we highlight the problems and your options.
+Read about the government's latest 2026 consultation proposals and add your views to hundreds of others in the comments section.

 New build estate management fees usually cover the maintenance of any communal gardens, pavements, private roads, car parks and play areas within the new build estate.
 Estate management fees are often charged if you buy a new build freehold house.
 But if you buy a leasehold property you may need to pay a service charge too.
 Plus, you’ll pay council tax on top.